KatherineMichel/church-website-and-marketing-on-a-budget/website-lightning-demos.md

 * Commonly seen WordPress template used
 * Color, photo choice/editing could at times be used to better effect
 * Pages have a very [widget](http://en.wikipedia.org/wiki/Web_widget)-ty look and use of white space could be better
-* Pictures and Videos page looks as though it stopped being updated years ago
+* Pictures and videos page looks as though it stopped being updated years ago
 * Could do with a direct link to New Jerusalem's often-updated [Facebook page](https://www.facebook.com/newjerusalemchurchprettyprairieks)

 Notably, New Jerusalem Church is using the very popular WordPress [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme.
 I also considered this template for Pretty Prairie United Methodist Church because the global United Methodist Church offers this template as part of its hosting platform.
 But, I decided to forgo it in order to have something unique to Pretty Prairie United Methodist Church.